 Various factors lead to the darkening of brood combs.
 First off, the remnants of the cocoons that housed the brood tend to be sticky and cannot be completely cleaned by the worker bees.
 Secondly, debris and dirt collect given the stickiness of the brood cocoons.
 The dirt that sticks to the feet of the honeybees ends up on the brood combs.
 Layers of propolis also lead to the darkening of brood combs.
 Finally, the frequent visits to brood combs as the nurse bees care for and feed the brood leads to the darkening of the combs.

 Other Types of Cells in the Brood Nest

 The brood comb for worker bees and those of drone bees are different in appearance.
-The former tend to be uniform with the rest of comb cells, whereas cells for drone bees protrude from the comb since they are bigger.
+The former tends to be uniform with the rest of the comb cells, whereas cells for drone bees protrude from the comb since they are bigger.

 Another common brood cell worth mentioning is the queen cell or combs.
 These are usually built whenever a need arises for a new queen bee.
-There are various trigger factors that lead to the formation of queen brood.
-An aging queen, sickened, or a queen just died will lead to the making of queen cell.
+There are various trigger factors that lead to the formation of the queen brood.
+An aging queen sickened, or a queen who just died will lead to the making of a queen cell.

 Brood Comb vs Honeycomb

 As explained earlier, the brood combs house the various stages of the honeybee.
 Honeycomb on the other hand refers to cells that are used as reservoirs for honey.
 The honeycombs together with wax provide insulation to the hive.
 The honeycombs are normally located above the brood cells to ensure the honey is within reach for the young bees.